SHIPSIDES AND BEGGS PROJECTS - The Crossings

 1 : Armagh Louth 2 : Monaghan Armagh 3 : Tyrone Monaghan 4 : Monaghan Fermanagh 5 : Fermanagh Cavan 6 : Leitrim Fermanagh 7 : Fermanagh Donegal 8 : Donegal Tyrone 9 : Derry/Londonderry Donegal

-The Crossings - Louth & Armagh (part of a work in progress) and The Borderland Jamboree.
+The Crossings - Armagh to Louth by guitar (part of a work in progress)

 Where the Lines End: Part 2: NUMERICAL INTEGRATION ERROR: Time and Space.